sourceduty/Drugs/README.md

 ## Coca-Cola

-Coca-Cola claimed that they used Cocaine in order to market their product which also promotes cocaine.
-Similar to a shared business promotion between two companies, Coca-Cola works with Cocaine.
+Coca-Cola claimed that they used cocaine in order to market their product which also promotes cocaine.
+Similar to a shared business promotion between two companies, Coca-Cola works with cocaine.

 ## What We Can Do